 ELIGIBLE EXPENSES DOCUMENTATION REQUIRED All require a police report or PFA.
 PAYMENT MAXIMUMS (unless otherwise specified, all will fall under the \$35,000 cap.)
 Transportation Expenses Traveling to or from medical care, counseling, to a pharmacy to fill a prescription, or in homicides, travel in connection with making funeral arrangements and transportation of the body.
-For direct victim only or if victim is a minor or incapacitated adult, the individual who transported them.
-For crimes occurring on or after 12/12/09 also includes travel expenses incurred for attending court proceedings or attending funeral.
-Paid for direct victim or eligible claimant.
 An itemized bill showing the name and address of the service provider, the dates of service and the dates of travel.
 Receipts, including dates of service, if applicable.
 If using a driver: the name and address of the individual who provided the service, a statement from the driver listing dates of travel, the name and address of provider(s) where the victim was taken, and the number of hours incurred for each medical or pharmacy visit.
 Itemized bill for overnight accommodations if applicable. \$35,000 Roundtrip mileage, at the state rate.
 Driver reimbursement.
 Up to \$8 per hour or the mileage rate in effect if someone else drives the victim to services.
 Public transportation, reimbursed in full.
 Car rental, up to \$30 a day.
 Taxi fares in full.
 Tolls in full.
 Parking expenses in full.
 If travel to a provider is 50 miles or more (oneway) from the eligible person's home, then: Meals.
 Up to \$28 a day, with no more than \$6 for breakfast, \$6 for lunch and \$16 for dinner.
 Hotel, up to \$75 a night.
 Gas for official rental vehicles.